-2.4 Staged fire alarms
+2.5 Staged fire alarms

-In the vast majority of premises sounding the fire warning system should trigger the immediate and total evacuation of the building.
-However, in some large or complex premises this may not be necessary and alternative arrangements may be in place.
+In many facilities sounding the fire-warning system should trigger the immediate and total evacuation of the building.
+However, in many large or complex terminals or stations this may not be necessary or desirable, and alternative arrangements should be in place.

 These alternative arrangements broadly fall into two groups.
-Firstly, those people potentially most at risk from a fire, usually those closest to where the alarm was activated, will be immediately evacuated, while others in the premises are given an alert signal and will only evacuate if it becomes necessary.
-This is generally called a phased evacuation and the initial movement, depending on the layout and configuration of the premises, can be either horizontal or vertical.
+Firstly, those people potentially most at risk from a fire, usually those closest to where the alarm was activated, will be evacuated immediately, while others in the premises are given an alert signal message and will only evacuate if it becomes necessary.
+This is generally called a managed phased evacuation, and the initial movement, depending on the layout and configuration of the premises, can be either horizontal or vertical.
+This is a common approach in airport terminals and some stations which have the benefit of size (large volume), long distances from the fire incident and/or smoke control zones. which allow the evacuation of persons into adjacent zones.

-The second alternative is for the initial alert signal to be given to certain staff, who then carry out pre-arranged actions to help others to evacuate more easily.
-It requires able, fully-trained staff to be available at all times and should not be seen as a simple means of reducing disruption to working practices.
-Where staged alarms are being used, disabled people should be alerted on the first stage to give them the maximum time to escape.
+The second option is for the initial alert signal to be given to certain staff, who then carry out pre-arranged actions to help others evacuate more easily (see Staff alarms - Part 2, Section 2.3).
+It requires able, fully-trained staff to be available at all times and should not be seen as a simple means of reducing disruption.
+Where staged alarms are being used, disabled people should be alerted during the first stage to give them the maximum possible time to escape.

-These arrangements both require firewarning systems capable of giving staged alarms, including an 'alert signal' and a different 'evacuate signal' and should only be considered after consultation with specialist installers and, if necessary, the relevant enforcing authority.
+These arrangements both require firewarning systems capable of giving staged alarms, including an 'alert signal' and a different 'evacuate signal', and should only be considered after consultation with specialist installers and, if necessary, the relevant enforcing authority.

-Such systems also require a greater degree of management input to ensure that staff and others are familiar with the system and action required.
+Such systems also require a greater degree of management input to ensure that staff and others are familiar with the system and the action required.

-2.5 Testing and maintenance
+2.6 Testing and maintenance